ChainLynxRobotics/Romi-Projects/Task 1/Instructions.md

 - *DoubleSupplier* rotation (the speed at which the robot turns)

 #### Why are we using Double Suppliers instead of just doubles?
 A DoubleSupplier is a functional interface that generates doubles dynamically (when requested).
-Primitives like doubles won’t change once they’re passed in, but suppliers contain code that gives new doubles on the fly.
+Primitives(double, int, boolean, ...) won’t change once they’re passed in, but suppliers contain code that gives new doubles on the fly.
 Therefore, when the joystick input changes, we don’t have to create a whole new command object just to change the command inputs!

 [Solution](/Romi-Projects/Task%201/Solution/src/main/java/frc/robot/commands/DriveCommand.java)

 <details>
-    <summary>Solution</summary>
+    <summary>Solution</summary><p>

     private final RomiDrivetrain drivetrain;
     private final DoubleSupplier speed;